gabrielSantos1101/PR-CLI/README.md

 1.  **Commit your changes:** Ensure your commit messages follow a consistent convention (e.g., Conventional Commits).
 2.  **Run PR-CLI:** Execute `node index.js` in your repository.
+3.  **Handle No Local Commits:** If no local commits are found, you will be prompted to specify how many remote commits to read for history.
-3.  **Select a template (if available):** If you have PR templates in `.github/PULL_REQUEST_TEMPLATE/` or `.github/`, you will be prompted to choose one.
+4.  **Select a template (if available):** If you have PR templates in `.github/PULL_REQUEST_TEMPLATE/` or `.github/`, you will be prompted to choose one.
-4.  **Select template language (if a template is chosen):** You will be prompted to select the language of your chosen PR template.
+5.  **Select template language (if a template is chosen):** You will be prompted to select the language of your chosen PR template.
+6.  **Branch Management (for `--gh` option):** If using the `--gh` option and on `main`/`master` or an unpublished branch, you will be prompted to create and/or publish a new branch.
+7.  **Review and copy / Create PR:**
-5.  **Review and copy:** The generated PR description will be displayed in your terminal.
-If you used the `--copy` flag, it will also be in your clipboard.
+    - If using `--github`, the generated PR description will be displayed, and the GitHub PR URL and full description will be copied to your clipboard.
+    - If using `--gh`, the PR will be created directly via GitHub CLI.

 ## PR Template Example